status-im/nimbus-eth1/README.md

 case of doubt, the lower prioritised variable is ignored when the higher on is available.)

+ * BOEHM_GC=1<br>
+   Change garbage collector to `boehm`.
+This might help debugging in certain cases when the `gc` is involved in a memory corruption or corruption camouflage.

  * ENABLE_CHUNKED_RLPX=0<br>
    Disable legacy chunked RLPx messages which are enabled by default for synchronising against `Nethermind` nodes